PaperMC/Starlight/TECHNICAL_DETAILS.md

 to Starlight.
 So I'll be assuming that these numbers would be exact or similar on Vanilla.

+If you apply the diff yourself and want to check my numbers, you need to entirely disable mob spawning and use a flat world.
+This is to first eliminate noise from clogging your console.
+Secondly, fly out into the sky where there is just air around.
+Finally, set a glass block in the chunk section you're in.
+This will prevent both light engines from de-initialising the light in the area, and force it to actually propagate increases and decreases.
+Then, in the _same chunk section_, place a glowstone block.
+Console should output the results.
+Remove the glowstone block.
+Again console will output the results.
+You should ensure the light sets is exactly 4089, otherwise it implies the output was mixed with noise or wasn't the update you expected.

 Both light engines unsurprisingly beat the theory, as there are more optimisations made.
 For example, Starlight's propagation algorithm does not check the light level of the neighbour it propagated from.
 That alone wipes out 1/6th of the light get checks.
-Additionally, for processing light level increases, Starlight will not add light levels greater-than 1 to the queue.
+Then, for processing light level increases, Starlight will not add light levels greater-than 1 to the queue.
 Why?
 Because propagating zero to neighbours is never going to work - light values are always >= 0.
 You can modify the example algorithm I wrote to see how significant that change really is: from `24535` calls to `19819` calls.
 A whole 1.2x reduction, just by adding one if statement.
-Further, reducing by 1/6th gives basically exactly what we got in our real test.
+Further, 1/6th gives basically exactly what we got in our real test.
 So Starlight's numbers definitely check out and apply in the real world.

-Vanilla really did show an improvement over the theory, which was expected - it's far more complicated in its implementation than the example I wrote.
+Vanilla really did show quite an improvement over the theory, which was expected - it's far more complicated in its implementation than the example I wrote.
 There's also more to consider as well, since while it made improvements to light gets in this test, that's not the full story.